kinkie/squid-wiki-setup-repo/README.md

 # kinkie.github.io

-WIP for importing the [squid wiki](https://wiki.squid-cache.org/) into github pages
+Archive of the repository used to migrate the squid wiki to github pages